ebullient/lagom-gameon-maven-archetype/src/main/resources/archetype-resources/README.md

     // Each custom command will also need to be added to the `handleCommand` method.
     ```

 3. That comment above helpfully tells us what to edit next.
 Let's find the `handleCommand` method.
 It is lurking somewhere around line 79.
-The message deserializer has removed the leading slash from the command, so we only have to look for "ping".
+The `parseCommand` method has removed the leading slash from the command, so we only have to look for "ping".
 Add something like this to the switch statement:
     ```
     case "ping":
         handlePingCommand(message, command.get().argument);
+        break;
     ```

 4. Now we have to define the new method.
 To take best advantage of cut and paste and place it near things that are alike, we'll put it by `handleUnknownCommand`, near line 166.
 In fact, let's just cut and paste the handleUnknownCommand method, and change the name and arguments: